pragma-/pbot/doc/Factoids.md

     <pragma-> !factadd ##c c /say C rocks!

 To force overwriting an existing factoid, use the `-f` option.

+### factcopy
+To copy a factoid to a different name or channel, use the `factcopy` command:

+Usage:  `factcopy <source channel> <source factoid> <target channel/factoid> [target factoid]`

+If three arguments are given, the factoid is copied in the source channel.
+If four arguments are given, the factoid is copied to the target channel with the target name.

 ### factrem
 ### forget